-- Simplifying Procedures: Several repetitive and routine processes designed in a predigital era can be eliminated or simplified by taking advantage of digital technology to improve efficiency.
-Technology can also play a more transformative role by enabling users to perform tasks or deliver certain services that would not have been previously possible.
-High Courts must prioritize process re-engineering exercises to redesign processes to reduce costs, time and effort for users. - 2) Creating a foundational Digital Infrastructure: Phase III will focus on creating Digital Infrastructure and capabilities (in contrast to services or solutions) that can facilitate the creation of an infinite number of additional services / solutions.
-To enable interactions and exchange of data, co-creation of services by different ecosystem actors and improve the efficiency and intelligence of the system, it will provide open APIs (for systems to talk to each other) and also standards, specifications and certifications that can act as guardrails as different actors build solutions across space and time.
-It will design platforms for e-filing, summons delivery, digital hearings, virtual courtrooms, amongst others in a modular way that will enable agility to change elements constantly based on feedback or availability of newer technologies.
-More importantly, such infrastructure will enable different actors including High Courts to configure solutions and services without needing to be uniform or standardized. - 3) Putting in place a new institutional and governance framework: To achieve this vision, it is important to complement the skills within the judiciary with personnel that bring in specialized and functional skills.
+To achieve this vision, it is important to complement the skills within the judiciary with personnel that bring in specialised and functional skills.
 Towards this, Phase III aims to set up a Digital Courts Technology Office in the short term (which will evolve to a National Judicial Technology Council in the longer term) that will focus on designing the Digital Infrastructure based on consultations with all necessary stakeholders.
 This will include setting up of a blueprint which includes principles, architecture, identification of building blocks, standards, protocols and proof-of-concept studies.
 Such Digital Infrastructure will be available as a public good for configuration and adoption by all actors including High Courts.
 For actual development and implementation, it will procure specialised services while being completely responsible to the judiciary for committed deliverables and service levels.
 Phase III also envisions setting up of Technology Offices at High Courts that will support the configuration and adoption of the Digital Infrastructure, develop new services and address grievances.

-Digital Courts (i.e. courts equipped with a foundational Digital Infrastructure platform combined with simplified and re-engineered administrative procedural design) can lay the foundation of a future in which digital services are widely adopted.
+Digital Courts (i.e., courts equipped with a foundational Digital Infrastructure platform combined with simplified and re-engineered administrative procedural design) can lay the foundation of a future in which digital services are widely adopted.
 Such adoption will be an outcome of an evolving and open technology infrastructure that enables the creation of solutions specifically catered to the diverse and unique needs of lawyers, citizens, government institutions, companies, court employees and judges.